-The Group did not make any appropriations to its any reserve fund for the years ended December 31, 2017 and 2018 as all subsidiaries were in accumulated loss position.
+The Group did not make any appropriations to its any reserve fund for the years ended December 31, 2018 and 2020 as all subsidiaries were in accumulated loss position.
 The Group has made RMB10,562 appropriations to its statutory reserve fund for the year ended December 31, 2019.

-(y) Comprehensive income
+(ac) Comprehensive income/(loss)

-Comprehensive income consists of two components, net income and other comprehensive (loss)/ income.
-Other comprehensive (loss)/income refers to gains and losses that are recorded as an element of shareholders' (deficit)/equity but are excluded from net income.
-The Group's other comprehensive (loss)/ income consists of foreign currency translation adjustment from its subsidiaries not using the RMB as their functional currency.
+Comprehensive income/(loss) consists of two components, net income and other comprehensive income/(loss).
+Other comprehensive income/(loss) refers to gains and losses that are recorded as an element of shareholders' equity but are excluded from net income.
+The Group's other comprehensive income/(loss) consists of foreign currency translation adjustment from its subsidiaries not using the RMB as their functional currency.

-(z) Segment reporting
+(ad) Segment reporting